Setting Your Irrigation Controller

 Amount of Water

 Many factors determine how much water you should apply.
 You should adjust your controller at least seasonally.
 For example, irrigation can be cut back during the rainy summer and colder winter months, particularly in North and Central Florida, where lawns and landscape plants go dormant.
-You should never water to the point of run-off (excess water that your grass's roots can't absorb), as this wastes water, may cause disease, and can contribute to pollution.
+You should never water to the point of runoff (excess water that your grass's roots can't absorb), as this wastes water, may cause disease, and can contribute to pollution.
 However, no less than a 1/2 inch of water should be applied at any one time.
-Deeper, less frequent watering promotes deep root growth, which contributes to a healthy lawn and landscape capable of surviving dry spells.
-Read "Watering Your Florida Lawn" for more information.
+Deeper, less-frequent watering promotes deep root growth, which contributes to a healthy lawn and landscape capable of surviving dry spells.
 For specific information on run times for your irrigation system, see this urban irrigation tool.

 Programming Your Controller

 Controllers typically have the capacity to run multiple programs.
 This means that your irrigation controller can be set to water different parts (zones) of your home landscape at different rates.
 For example, program "A" might have the controller set to water six rotor zones for sixty minutes twice each week.
 If new plants are planted in a landscape bed, they may need more frequent watering until they are established.
-In such a case, a second program, program "B," can be used to water that zone every day of the week (water restrictions permitting).
+In such a case, a second program, "B," can be used to water that zone every day of the week (water restrictions permitting).
+For your normal, weekly 2-day maintenance watering, only one program is necessary.
+In that case, it's a good idea to verify that other programs are not running.

 Microirrigation systems (sometimes called "drip" or low-volume irrigation systems) are becoming popular for landscape plants because they are easy to use and can conserve a lot of water.
 There are several types of microirrigation systems; all deliver water directly to a plant's roots, so that less water is lost to evaporation.
 Microirrigation systems can be easy to install and can save a homeowner money while keeping landscape plants healthy.